Damien Jurado: Collaborations and contributions

-Jurado appears on the track "Almost Home" on Moby's album Innocents.
+Jurado features on the song, "Almost Home," from Moby's album, Innocents.

 He is also featured in an episode of the BYUtv music documentary series Audio-Files.

-Jurado's song "Everything Trying" appeared in the NBC series The Blacklist (Season 1, episode 12), in the 2013 Best Foreign Film Oscar film The Great Beauty, in the Fox series House M.D.
+Jurado's song, "Everything Trying," appeared in the NBC series, The Blacklist (Season 1, episode 12), in the 2013 Best Foreign Film Oscar film The Great Beauty, in the Fox series House M.D.
 (Season 7, Episode 14), and in the 2011 film The Dilemma.

-In the 2014 Joe Carnahan directed crime thriller Stretch, Jurado's song "Let Us All In" plays during the ending scene and into the credits.
+The 2014 Joe Carnahan directed crime thriller, Stretch, features Jurado's song, "Let Us All In," during the end of the film.

-He duets with Lotte Kestner on her song "Turn the Wolves" on the 2013 album The Bluebird of Happiness.
+He duets with Lotte Kestner on her song, "Turn the Wolves," on the 2013 album, The Bluebird of Happiness.

-In the 2015 romantic comedy, Tumbledown, Jurado contributes to many songs on the soundtrack.
+The soundtrack for the 2015 romantic comedy, Tumbledown, includes several songs by Jurado.

-He has collaborated extensively with Richard Swift.
+Richard Swift produced four of his albums.

 Jurado's track "A.M.
-AM" from his Visions of Us on the Land is prominently featured in Episode 3 as well as "Cloudy Shoes" from Saint Bartlett in Episode 6 of the 2018 Netflix documentary series Wild Wild Country.
+AM" from Visions of Us on the Land is prominently featured in Episode 3 as well as "Cloudy Shoes" from Saint Bartlett in Episode 6 of the 2018 Netflix documentary series Wild Wild Country.

-Jurado's song "Silver Joy", from his album "Brothers and Sisters of the Eternal Son", is featured on the soundtrack to the 2023 Christmas comedy-drama The Holdovers.
+Jurado's song, "Silver Joy," is featured on the soundtrack to the 2023 Christmas comedy-drama, The Holdovers.